playvation/unity-task-2020/README.md

 You have **one week** to do the task, although message us if you need more time!
 If we don't hear from you after one week, we will interpret it as "not interested in the job 💩".

+## Submission

+Send a link to the github repo to our senior dev Ville Lindholm (e-mail in the form of firstname.lastname@playvation.com), or whatever platform you have been communicating with us on :)

 Happy hacking!